penafieljlm/pse-tools/README.md

 ## Development Notes
 This project is being implemented using Python.

+## Future Ideas
+* Chrome/Firefox Extension which shows stock rating in your COL Financial Dashboard
+* Computed recommended stock to be purchased next in COL based on rating, board lot, current cash, and stocks currently on hand (for diversitifcation purposes)

 ## References
 * Open PSE Initiative: An open-source project which aims to store end-of-day quotes from the Philippines Stock Exchange and make it available to the public through a REST API.
 See http://openpse.com/ for more information.